How To Start A Blog: The Definitive Guide for 2024

 Consistency is key to producing content more than frequency is.

-If anything, consistency helps you hone your writing skills.
+If anything, consistency helps you improve your writing skills.
 Obsession with frequency, on the other hand, could connote sloppiness.

 You shouldn’t care about posting every single day if you don’t have anything worthwhile to say.
 That would kill your user engagement in the long run.